 - Talk to colleagues at organizations like yours and find out what they’re doing.
 Organizations in the UK are in the same boat as we are and have been preparing for many months already, so if you have a colleague there, reach out to them.

 - Look to professional associations and consultants to help guide you.
-CASE, for example, has sponsored or co-sponsored several conferences and articles on GDPR compliance in the UK as well as webinars in the US.
+CASE, for example, has sponsored or co-sponsored several conferences and has articles in their library on GDPR compliance.

 Take advantage of the resources available for nonprofits on GDPR